jmcastelo/MorphogenCV/README.md

 * Pixelate
 * Radial remap
 * Rotation/scaling
+* Saturate
 * Sharpen
 * Shift hue

 ## Description of the user interface

 The user interface is divided into two separate windows: the control window and the global output image window.
 The first one presents three tabs: general, pipelines and plots.
 These tabs contain the controls to change the options and parameters of the system, and take actions on it The second one displays the resulting global output image.
 This window can be zoomed in and out and its controls are quite self-descriptive.
+One can take screenshots by pressing the "floppy disk" icon.

 ### General tab

-#### Seed image

-In order for the pipelines to start processing, an initial seed image must be supplied.
-In MorphogenCV, this is an image with random colored or grayscale pixels.
-The seed image can be fed to the pipelines when a button is pressed.
-This is useful whenever the global output image gets all black while fiddling with the parameters.

 #### Configurations

 It is possible to save configurations of the pipelines, with all their operations and parameters, to XML files with the extension .morph that can be loaded later.
+These files are backwards compatible with previous versions of MorphogenCV.
 Several configurations are provided so that you can start exploring from them.

 #### Main